beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.md

-% A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System
+% A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System % Anton Beloglazov;
-% Anton Beloglazov; Sareh Fotuhi Piraghaj; Mohammed Alrokayan; Rajkumar Buyya
-% 23rd of July 2012
+Sareh Fotuhi Piraghaj; Mohammed Alrokayan; Rajkumar Buyya % 23rd of July 2012

--   Introduction
--   Overview of the OpenStack Cloud Platform
--   Comparison of Open Source Cloud Platforms
--   Existing OpenStack Installation Tools
--   Step-by-Step OpenStack Installation
-    -   Hardware Setup
-    -   Organization of the Installation Package
-    -   Configuration Files
-    -   Installation Procedure
-        -   CentOS
-            -   Network Configuration.
-            -   Hard Drive Partitioning.

-        -   Network Gateway
-        -   GlusterFS Distributed Replicated Storage
-            -   02-glusterfs-all (all nodes).
-            -   03-glusterfs-controller (controller).
-            -   04-glusterfs-all (all nodes).

-        -   KVM
-        -   OpenStack
-            -   06-openstack-all (all nodes).
-            -   07-openstack-controller (controller).
-            -   08-openstack-compute (compute nodes).
-            -   09-openstack-gateway (network gateway).
-            -   10-openstack-controller (controller).

-    -   OpenStack Troubleshooting
-        -   Glance
-        -   Nova Compute
-        -   Nova Network

--   Conclusion
--   References

-\newpage
+\\newpage

 Introduction
 ============

-The Cloud computing model leverages virtualization to deliver computing resources to users on-demand on a pay-per-use basis [1], [2].
+The Cloud computing model leverages virtualization to deliver computing resources to users on-demand on a pay-per-use basis [@armbrust2010view;
+@buyya2009cloud].
 It provides the properties of self-service and elasticity enabling the users to dynamically and flexibly adjust their resource consumption according to the current workload.
 These properties of the Cloud computing model allow one to avoid high upfront investments in a computing infrastructure, thus reducing the time to market and facilitating a higher pace of innovation.

 Cloud computing resources are delivered to the users through three major